Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Free Account Is Limited

-Although I do appreciate that Memrise offers a free version, there are some limitations.
+Although I do appreciate the free version, there are some serious limitations.
 For example, with the free account, you don’t have full access to all program materials and content.

-You can’t download lessons to learn offline; you don’t get access to all the different video clips and review exercises; there’s no speech recognition tool; and there’s no adaptive tech working in the background to optimize your learning sessions.
+You can’t download lessons to practice offline; you don’t get access to all the different video clips and review exercises; there’s no speech recognition tool; and there’s no adaptive technology working in the background to optimize your sessions.

-For people that are only having a little fun and learning a few phrases to impress their partner’s relatives, this will likely be fine.
+For people that are only having a little fun and memorizing a few phrases to impress their partner’s relatives, this will likely be fine.

-However, for people that are serious about learning a new language, you’ll likely want to upgrade to the Pro account.
+However, for people that are serious about speaking a new language, you’ll likely want to upgrade to the Pro account.
+And honestly, if you’re going to upgrade, there are more robust and effective options on the market, such as Rocket Languages and Pimsleur.

 No Real Opportunity For Conversational Practice

-Because the Memrise language courses seem so heavily focused on learning new vocabulary, they’re not the best for developing your speaking and conversational skills (unlike the Rocket Italian and Rocket Japanese courses).
+Because the Memrise language courses seem so heavily focused on vocabulary, they’re not the best for developing your speaking and conversational skills (unlike Rocket Italian and Rocket Japanese).

-In other words, there’s no room for spontaneous language usage that mimics real conversations.
+In other words, there’s no room for spontaneous speaking that mimics real conversations.

 Not Ideal For Advanced Learners

-This negative sort of piggy backs on the last point.
-Because there’s no real opportunity to advance your conversational skills, I don’t think Memrise is the best choice for advanced learners.
+This negative sort of piggybacks on the last point.
+Because there’s no real opportunity to advance your conversational skills, I don’t think Memrise is the best choice for advanced speakers.

 Once you progress past the basic level into the intermediate realm, the next logical step is take what you’ve learned and start putting it into practice by conversing with fluent speakers.
 With Memrise, however, you really don’t get that chance (unlike the Pimsleur Italian course, for example).

-Honestly, it’s for that reason that I think their program and app are best suited for individuals seeking to gain an elementary to intermediate understanding of a new language.
+Honestly, it’s for that reason that I think their program is best suited for individuals seeking to gain an elementary to basic understanding of a new language.

 Quality Of User-Generated Courses

-Although I love that Memrise offers you access to user-generated courses, you do have be careful of the quality of these courses.
+Although I appreciate that Memrise offers you access to user-generated content, you do have to be careful of the quality.
 In my experience, the quality level can vary from course to course.

-After all, these courses are created by other users, not the actual Memrise language experts.
-It’s not the end of the world – I still think the pros definitely outweigh the cons here – but you do have to be a little more cautious to ensure the course you’re completing was created by someone who genuinely knows what they’re doing.
+After all, these courses are created by other users, not the actual linguistic experts.
+It’s not the end of the world – I still think the pros outweigh the cons here – but you do have to be a little more cautious to ensure the unit you’re completing was created by someone who genuinely knows what they’re doing.

 User Experience Varies By Device